Any thorough LDS discussion of the early Genesis chapters must do several things.

 - Must deal with each of these sources (Bible, ancient Near East, LDS) and their interpretations in the original languages and texts; in other words, close reading of Hebrew, Akkadian, and Ugaritic, not KJV English; Words of Joseph Smith and manuscript histories, not Teachings of the Prophet Joseph Smith or the History of the Church.
 Translation often obscures important connections or smooths over difficulties, or misleads even.

-- Lastly, if they want to have any impact, the discussion must be framed and presented in such a way does not poke the average LDS in the eye or strike them as so non-traditional as to be “outside” status.
+- Lastly, if they want to have any impact, the discussion must be framed and presented in such a way that does not poke the average LDS in the eye, or strike them as so non-traditional as to be “outside” status.
 Most people don’t respond well to being insulted or talked down to.
-One must respect LDS tradition and sensibilities while also explaining why traditional LDS treatments fall short.
+One must respect LDS tradition and sensibilities while also explaining why traditional LDS treatments or views fall short.
 In other words, you’re not going to change anyone’s mind by beating them over the head, but by “persuasion…love unfeigned…and pure knowledge.”
 (D&C 121:43-44).
 Lay it all out carefully, respectfully, non-dogmatically, and if they don’t come to agree with what’s presented, they will at least understand the argument.

 These are complex sources and complex questions with lots of entanglements, and the amount of data is vast.

 I once taught an Institute class, made up mostly of RM PhD students in hard sciences, who wanted to know how I as a faithful Mormon PhD student in Semitics, read Genesis.
 We spent about 10 hours of class on Genesis 1-8.
 (David, an Evangelical PhD student was in my Institute class that that time said it “significantly alter[ed] [his] views of scripture and in particular the Old Testament.”)